Skip to main content

 What Is "The Nut"?

 Think of it as your business's break-even number.
-If your revenue covers the nut, you survive.
-Everything above it is profit.
-Everything below it is a countdown to trouble.
+Hit that number and you survive.
+Everything above it is real profit.

 Why Most Business Owners Get This Wrong